Pulse variational quantum eigensolver on cross-resonance based hardware: Test Systems: Applications to Quantum Chemistry

-H$_2$ is mapped to spin operators with the parity mapping~\cite{Seeley2012} and a reduction to two-qubits resulting in five Pauli terms.
+In the STO-3G basis each hydrogen atom requires two qubits to model, one for each spin orbital.
+H$_2$, the exception, is mapped to spin operators with the parity mapping~\cite{Seeley2012} and a reduction to two-qubits, leveraging particle number conservation, resulting in five Pauli terms.
 The H$_2$ dissociation curve is often studied as a benchmark for VQAs~\cite{OMalley2016, Kandala2017, Meirom2022, Ratini2022}.
 H$_3$ has a triangular geometry, and we map this fermionic system to six qubits with the Jordan-Wigner transformation.
-The resulting 62 Pauli terms are measured in 21 sets of commuting elements.
+The resulting 62 Pauli terms are measured in 21 sets of qubit-wise commuting elements.
 Initially, we compute the dissociation curve for the equilateral system using the classical full configuration interaction (full CI) method to find the bond distance.
 We then study the dissociation curve of a more general isosceles conformation with two equal sides of the triangle fixed at the $1.43${~\AA} bonding distance of the equilateral H$_3$.
 Here, we vary the angle $\alpha$ between the two sides, see Fig.~\ref{fig:molecules}(b).
 We map the rectangular H$_4$ system to eight qubits with the Jordan-Wigner transformation.
-The resulting $97$ Pauli terms are measured in $35$ sets of commuting elements.
+The resulting $97$ Pauli terms are measured in $35$ sets of qubit-wise commuting elements.
 We first find the bond distance of the square system by computing the dissociation curve with full CI.
-The square H$_4$ at the $0.9${~\AA} equilibrium distance serves as a starting point to study a rectangular H$_4$ molecule with an angle $\alpha=40^\circ$ between the two $1.8${~\AA} fixed-length diagonals, see Fig.~\ref{fig:molecules}(c).
+The square H$_4$ at the $0.9${~\AA} equilibrium distance serves as a starting point to study a rectangular H$_4$ system with an angle $\alpha=40^\circ$ between the two $1.8${~\AA} fixed-length diagonals, see Fig.~\ref{fig:molecules}(c).
+In general, the number of required qubits increases with the number of atoms and size of the spin orbital basis set.
+By considering only the chemically active orbitals of a molecule, e.g., with an embedding scheme~\cite{Rossmannek2021, Rossmannek2023}, the number of required qubits can be reduced which helps implement VQE on noisy quantum hardware~\cite{Barkoutsos2018}.